jgbaldwinbrown/makem/Readme.md

 ## A simple example

-This complete example creates a makefile, then runs it.
+This complete example creates a makefile, then runs it using all available computing cores.
+If the .
 The makefile specifies that 7 new files, a0, a1, a2, a3, a4, b0, and b1, should be created using "touch".

 ```go